 Granted, there are moments that get so hopelessly hokey that you expect the silhouettes of the Mystery Science Theater critters to pop up in the corner and start making jokes.
 A few gratuitous musical numbers midway in serve as an unofficial intermission for viewers to run out and take care of business—but worse comes the scene where Gehrig sneaks into a hospital room to greet a dying young baseball fan who, just moments before, had been promised a home run on the day by Babe Ruth.
 Gehrig doubles down and promises two homers, and the ensuing conversation gets so sappy and borderline laughable for anyone who recalls Airplane! and the hilarious exchange between pilot Peter Graves and a young cockpit visitor.
 You know, the one where Graves peppers the kid with questions like, “Joey, you ever hang out in gymnasiums?”

 For hardcore baseball historians, you’ll have to excuse The Pride of the Yankees’ factual shortcomings.
 Gehrig never promised a kid two homers.
-And the younger Gehrig was hardly the clumsy, naive rube as depicted in the film; he had, in fact, been the object of a tug-of-war between the Yankees and New York Giants and made headlines with impressive feats pre-Yankees, such as when he belted a grand slam completely out of Wrigley Field during a high school All-Star game at age 17.
+And he was hardly the clumsy, naive unknown as depicted in the film; he had, in fact, been the object of a tug-of-war between the Yankees and New York Giants and made headlines with impressive feats pre-Yankees, such as when he belted a grand slam completely out of Wrigley Field during a high school All-Star game at age 17.

 Good baseball films—heck, baseball films in general—are few and far between through Hollywood’s first 50 years, but The Pride of the Yankees is, warts, sentimentality and all, among the best of the lot.